amjathhussain31/Data-Agent/README.md

 ## Authors

-Built for Cognizant Hackathon 2024 by Team Zyphron.
+Built for Cognizant Technoverse Hackathon 2026 by Team Zyphron.